-The electric fence works and it can be a good alternative to other methods of slug control as slug pellets.
+The electric fence works, and it can be an alternative to other methods of slug control such as slug pellets.

-The costs are low and the installation is easy.
-Only if you want to use solar power it becomes a little bit more expensive and complicated.
+The costs are low, and the installation is easy.
+Only if you want to use solar-power, it becomes a little bit more complicated.

-But the fence needs to be checked regularly, because if there is a problem with the power supply the protection is down immediately.
+The fence needs to be checked regularly because if there is a problem with the power supply, the protection is down immediately.

 Its vulnerability to water is impractical in the garden.

-Therefore, an electric fence against snail is a good but not the best choice.
-Because a mechanical slug fence does not have these problems.
+Therefore, an electric fence against snails is a good but not the best choice because a mechanical slug fence does not have these problems.

 The metal slug fence is more fail-safe and durable.

-Its initial costs may be a bit higher but on the long run there are no costs of maintenance.
+Its initial costs may be a bit higher, but in the long run, there are no costs of maintenance.

 Slug fence electric costs